wp-plugins/flickr-tag/readme.txt

-=== Flickr Tag ===
+=== Plugin Name ===
 Contributors: crimesagainstlogic
-Tags: flickr, thumbnails, tag
+Tags: flickr, thumbnails, tag, sets, photos
 Requires at least: 2.2.1
 Tested up to: 2.2.1
 Stable tag: trunk

-This plugin allows you to show flickr sets/tags/individual photos in your posts by using a special tag.
+Insert Flickr sets, tags or individual photos in your posts by using a special tag.

 == Description ==